Calculate statutory holiday pay

 Total wages ÷ number of days worked = statutory holiday pay (an average day's pay)

-Base your calculation on days worked during the 30 calendar days before the statutory holiday – include vacation days.
+Base your calculation on days worked during the 30 calendar days before the statutory holiday.
+Include all wages.
+Don't include overtime.

 Employees must qualify for statutory holiday pay.